 Participants - Investment decisions are the full responsibility of participants and their beneficiaries.
 Although the Board monitors the options that are being made available, participants are responsible for deciding which, if any, of the available choices are the most appropriate for their supplemental retirement savings needs.

-Attachment 1: Minimum Criteria for Selecting and Evaluating Investment Options
+Attachment 1: Minimum Criteria for Selecting and Evaluating Investment Options Attachment 2: Benchmarks for Evaluating Investment Options (effective November 2014 December 2018)

 Attachment 1